GregsAStar/patriot-hacks-2019/README.md

 This project is written in python and the data produced is meant to be onboarded into Splunk to provide a searchable interface.

+We decided to undertake the task of creating a database that can easily record product listings and their reviews.
+In our demo we wrote a scraper to gather data from Amazon, however the process is applicable to other sources.
+The purpose of this product is to create a system where a user only needs to input a product listing in order to obtain user experience data from customer reviews.

 # Dependencies
 This project depends on the following packages not included with python: